-- The Tranche A DIP Facility will convert to unsecured debt maturing approximately 5 years after the anticipated Effective Date, and the Tranche B DIP Facility will convert into 79.5% of the New Common Stock of the Reorganized Debtor.3 - The Supporting Creditors and other holders of Allowed General Unsecured Claims will receive their respective Pro Rata shares of the Unsecured New Equity Allocation on account of their pre-petition General Unsecured Claims. - General Unsecured Trade Claims, Employee Claims and Customer Claims shall be paid, adjusted, disputed, or settled, in the ordinary course of business.
+- The Tranche A DIP Facility will convert to unsecured debt maturing approximately 5 years after the anticipated Effective Date, and the Tranche B DIP Facility will convert into 79.5% of the New Common Stock of the Reorganized Debtor. - The Supporting Creditors and other holders of Allowed General Unsecured Claims will receive their respective Pro Rata shares of the Unsecured New Equity Allocation on account of their pre-petition General Unsecured Claims.

-2 Capitalized terms used in this Disclosure Statement, but not defined herein, have the meanings ascribed to them in the Plan.
+&lt;sup>2 Capitalized terms used in this Disclosure Statement, but not defined herein, have the meanings ascribed to them in the Plan.
 To the extent any inconsistencies exist between this Disclosure Statement and the Plan, the Plan shall govern.